digital-asset/daml/docs/source/app-dev/services.rst

 Allocating parties is necessary to interact with the ledger.
 For more information, refer to the pages on :doc:`Identity Management</concepts/identity-and-package-management>` and :ref:`the API reference documentation <com.daml.ledger.api.v1.admin.PartyManagementService>`.

-For full details, see :ref:`the proto documentation for the service <com.daml.ledger.api.v1.admin.PartyManagementService>`.

 .. _package-service: